camueller/SmartApplianceEnabler/doc/REST_EN.md

 # REST interface
-Corresponding REST services exist for configuration using a web front end.
+REST services exist for managing the configuration using the web front end.
 Like the SEMP interface itself, these can also be used independently of the web front end.

 ## Switching an appliance
 The following command can be used to switch on a device, whereby the URL and the device ID (identical to the appliance ID) must be adjusted: